Top 3 Tips for Grieving After a Wrongful Death

 For example, what if there is no will or trust left behind?
 What if your dad was a Marine Veteran and you want a full military burial in California?
 Who handles that?
 Most of all, what if you lost your only form of income, the breadwinner?
 Even sadder, there is no life insurance, and your house payment is due.

 Most people don't even think about any of this until someone has passed away.
 Now, the stress is overwhelming.
 But you are also trying to heal, and every lawyer you have talked to is less than caring.
 They could care less about the funeral, the military heritage, nothing.
 All they want is MONEY!

 After all, it wasn't their kin who died, right?
-Most personal injury attorneys are prominent in telling customers how much money they have won people in court, or how many great Yelp! reviews they have.
-Sometimes there are just intangible qualities you are seeking in a lawyer other than their greed and undeniable need to fuel their G-6, or cover a large house payment, etc. And I am not knocking wealth at all.
-I just don't agree with the hypocrisy that goes along with pretending to care about people that seem to permeate my industry.
+Most personal injury attorneys are prominent in telling customers how much money they have won people in court or how many great Yelp! reviews they have.
+Sometimes, there are just intangible qualities you seek in a lawyer other than their greed and undeniable need to fuel their G-6, cover a large house payment, etc. And I am not knocking wealth at all.
+I disagree with the hypocrisy that goes along with pretending to care about people that seem to permeate my industry.